Shower approach in the simulation of ion scattering from solids: Program tests and applications

-In this section we present examples of applications of our program based on the shower approach to simulations under different experimental conditions.
-The first one concerns the scattering of 5~keV Ar$^+$ ions from the (100) surface of a Fe$_4$N crystal as studied experimentally in Ref.~[\onlinecite{Grachev}].
+The first example concerns the scattering of 5~keV Ar$^+$ ions from the (100) surface of a Fe$_4$N crystal as studied experimentally in Ref.~[\onlinecite{Grachev}].
 The structure of this crystal can be considered as {\em fcc}~Fe with an additional N atom located at the center of the unit cell.
-The topmost atomic layer at the surface contains nitrogen and, depending on the growth conditions, can exist in two types of surface reconstructions, c4 and 4pg.
-Figure~\ref{Fig2} shows simulated angular scans for the c4 surface differing from the bulk-terminated one only by an outward displacement (0.23~\AA) of the nitrogen atoms.
+The top layer of the stable (100) surface is the layer containing both Fe and N atoms.
+Depending on the growth conditions, the surface can exist in two types of reconstructions, c4 and 4pg.
+Figure~\ref{Fig2} shows simulated angular scans for the c4 surface, which differs from the bulk-terminated one only by an outward displacement (of 0.23~\AA) of the nitrogen atoms.
 In these scans, the crystal is rotated around the surface normal, which is coplanar with the beam and the detector directed respectively at 42$^\circ$ and 12$^\circ$ from the surface at opposite sides of the normal.
-The yield of scattered Ar as well as of Fe and N recoils were calculated.
-In Fig.~\ref{Fig3} the energy spectrum of scattered Ar is shown for the orientation indicated in Fig.~\ref{Fig2} by an arrow.
+The yields of scattered Ar as well as of Fe and N recoils were calculated.
+In Fig.~\ref{Fig3}, the energy spectrum of scattered Ar is shown for the orientation indicated in Fig.~\ref{Fig2} by an arrow.
 Also shown is the angular distribution of scattered ions.
 The latter illustrates the blocking of scattering from the top-layer Fe atoms by re-scattering from nearby atoms; this largely explains the strong variation of the yield in the angular scan.
-These variations are strongest when either the beam or the detector are positioned close to the scattering ``horizon" which is formed by the reflection from the surface as a whole (very small intensity at the bottom part of the angular distribution).
-In the case shown in Fig.~\ref{Fig3} the detector is at the border of the shadow cone.
+These variations are strongest when either the beam or the detector are located close to the scattering ``horizon" which is formed by reflection from the surface as a whole (very small intensity at the bottom part of the angular distribution).
+In the case shown in Fig.~\ref{Fig3}, the detector is located at the edge of the shadow cone.
 The shape of the energy spectrum as an isolated peak is due to the blocking of the particles scattered from atoms of deep atomic layers by atoms of the top layer.
 This shape of the spectra favors the choice of the energy window for the performance of angular scans.
 The double-humped structure is explained by the effective competition of single- and double-scattering from Fe atoms of the top layer~\cite{DoublePeack}.